open-portfolio/AllocData/README.md

 ## Entities

-Presently nine(9) entities are defined in the _AllocData_ data model, each with their own schema.
+The following entities are defined in the _AllocData_ data model.

 ### MAccount